sofonyas66/INSA-Cybersecurity/Notes/Day-02-Linux-Operations-and-Permissions.md

 - Permissions are the first line of defense — a misconfigured `777` can expose an entire system.
 - Brace expansion `{}` is a power-user move that saves time in real deployments.
 - Thinking like a Red Team (where would I hide?) makes you a better Blue Team defender.
-- `strings` + `grep` is a fast combo for initial triage of suspicious files.

 ---

 ## ✅ Homework

-- [ ] Find Flag 3 from the payload challenge
 - [ ] Practice `chmod` with different permission combinations
 - [ ] Push today's notes to GitHub
 - [ ] Try Bandit levels 5–10 (uses `find` and `grep` heavily)